lobsteropteryx/blog/content/post/analysis-services-2-testing.md

 ## Interacting with the Tabular Model

-To refresh and query the Tabular Model, we use the [ADOMDClient](https://msdn.microsoft.com/en-us/library/microsoft.analysisservices.adomdclient.aspx) library, which exposes a via a familiar set of interfaces (`Connection`, `Command`, `Adapter`, etc) for interacting with tabular data.
+To refresh and query the Tabular Model, we use the [ADOMDClient](https://msdn.microsoft.com/en-us/library/microsoft.analysisservices.adomdclient.aspx) library, which exposes a familiar set of interfaces (`Connection`, `Command`, `Adapter`, etc) for interacting with tabular data.

 Note:  We needed to install the [unofficial version](https://github.com/ogaudefroy/Unofficial.Microsoft.AnalysisServices.AdomdClient) of the package, as outlined [here](https://stackoverflow.com/a/44896064).